 - Brightness.
 Controls the overall exposure of the background.
 You can lighten or darken the background to further offset your subject.

 - Depth Correction.
 Controls where the out-of-focus area begins in a photo.
-Moving this slider to the left sets it closer to the camera and to the right moves it further away.
+Moving this slider to the left sets it closer to the camera and moves it further away to the right.
 As a result, the bokeh effect appears stronger or weaker.

 - Edges Correction.
-Used to expand or contract the soft edges of the mask; useful for adjusting the fine details in a mask, like hair.
+Used to expand or contract the soft edges of the mask; helpful in adjusting the fine details in a mask, like hair.